 At half time I walked round the back of the away end and visited the plentiful refreshment stands behind the far side, as well as purchasing a Police away shirt for around £15.
 I decided to go in with the majority of the home fans for the second period in the Crimson Cops Stand to make the most of the atmosphere and occasion.

 United piled on the pressure for much of the second half, but they couldn't find a way to equalise.
-The visitors rode their luck and still carried danger on the break.
+The visitors rode their luck and still faced danger on the break.
 Frustrations were growing around me as the game grew towards its conclusion.

 Suphanburi forward, Dragan Boskovic, ran unchallenged at the Police rearguard and finished with aplomb to seal the victory with six minutes of normal time remaining to add to the annoyance of the home support.